Issues

 Bases

-orientation, and Retaliation (prior EEO activities including your prior reasonable accommodation requests, any protest or complaint regarding discrimination (against you or your co-workers) to your supervisor, or providing witness statement on your co-workers EEO case, etc.).
+injury, asthma, PTSD, depression, association with someone with disability, etc.), Religion (Islam, Christianity, Judaism, Buddhism, etc.), sexual orientation, and Retaliation (prior EEO activities including prior reasonable accommodation requests, any protest or complaint regarding discrimination alleged, or providing statements as a witness on an EEO case, etc.).